How To Make Dill Dressing At Home

 Instructions

-6. Refrigerate the finished dressing for up to 10 days.
-The freshness of the buttermilk will effect the length of time the dressing will store in the refrigerator.
+- Refrigerate and serve: Refrigerate the dressing for up to 10 days.
+The freshness of the buttermilk will affect the storage time.

 Notes